The

 not?

-Even with the massive load I assigned to the Tenere, she
+Even with the massive load I assigned to the Tenere

-very soft sand patches - but this is mostly attributed
+unstable was in very soft sand patches - but this is mostly

-to the road bias tyres fitted.
-If I was going to namibia
+attributed to the road bias tyres fitted.
+If I was going

-and beyond, I would have a set of TKC's fitted and the
+to namibia and beyond, I would have a set of MITAS

 Wind Protection:

-Add on aprox 5cm and you wont feel any helmet buffeting,
+aprox 10cm and you wont feel any helmet buffeting, depending

 An additional bonus is the shape of the fuel tank - providing